stolostron/multicluster-global-hub/README.md

 #### Events

-In this POC we do not produce events.
+Currently we do not produce events.

 #### Metrics

-Currently, we do not publish any metrics.
+Currently we do not publish any metrics.

 ### Build